Argonautica IV 683-736

 723–4 μνῆστις ἀεικελίη: “the woeful memory (of the dreams).” δῦνεν φρένας ὁρμαίνουσαν: “entered her mind, as she thought.”
 (Smyth 985).
 Her conclusions remain, for the moment, unspoken.

 725 “she longed to hear the native language of the girl, i.e. her own language.”
-Realisation is beginning to dawn.ἴδμεναι: perf. inf. act. < οἶδα.
+Realisation is beginning to dawn. ἴδμεναι: perf. inf. act. < οἶδα.

 726 αὐτίχ᾿ ὅπως: “as soon as.” ἐνόησεν: “saw,” (and drew the obvious conclusion; see 682–3n.). ὄσσε βαλοῦσαν: “directing her gaze.”
 (LSJ Aii 4). ἀπ᾿ οὔδεος: from the ground, i.e. Medea finally has the courage to look her aunt, directly in the eye.
-Recently published (Benaissa 2019, 94) papyri present new readings: ενοησε ⟦κατ⟧ ⸌επ⸍, which represents and original papyrus reading of κατ᾽, with an inserted second thought of ἐπ᾽.
+Recently published (Benaissa 2019, 94) papyri present new readings: ενοησε ⟦κατ⟧ ⸌επ⸍, which represents an original papyrus reading of κατ᾽, with an inserted second thought of ἐπ᾽.
 Either new reading would give a new meaning to the passage: "Circe notices Medea's shiny eyes not when she takes them off (ἀπ᾽ οὔδεος) the ground, but rather when she casts them down on it . . .
 M.'s downcast look would reflect her deep grief and sense of shame in coming before Circe, her aunt, to atone for Apsyrtus' murder."
 (Benaissa ibid.).

 727 πᾶσα γὰρ Ἠελίου γενεή: “the whole race of the sun.”
 This includes Aietes, Medea and Circe.